3 Digital Practices Every Ethical Brand Should Embrace

 This can be done in the following ways:

 The need of the hour is accountability reports and government checklists.
-These help avoid backlash, but most importantly, they build trust daily.
+These help avoid backlash and, most importantly, build trust daily.
 Transparency opens the curtain, self-awareness behaves as a mirror, and accountability ensures both remain truthful at all times.

 What we just discussed is a far cry from digital tactics.
 They’re more like moral disciplines that uncover a brand’s true nature.
-Algorithms work well in gaining visibility, but it’s only integrity that sustains it.
+Algorithms work well at gaining visibility, but only integrity sustains it.

 When your company’s actions align with its stated values, it will stand the test of time and market volatility.
 The world ‘seems’ to reward performance, but that’s superficial and fleeting.
 The most radical act, even today, is to simply be real, which works long after performance is at its breaking point.